 Planning study news

-During the 2022 legislative session, the Legislature allocated $4 million for additional analysis and development of an expanded framework for future work, and $150 million to be used as matching funds to leverage federal funding opportunities over the next six years.
-WSDOT is determining the next phase of work and how it will be undertaken in coordination with a Policy Committee and consultant support.
-In keeping with legislative direction, that work will include:
+During the 2022 legislative session, the Washington State Legislature allocated $4 million for additional analysis and development of an expanded framework for future high-speed rail, and $150 million to be used as matching funds to leverage federal funding opportunities over the next six years.

-WSDOT is studying how ultra-high-speed ground transportation (UHSGT) might serve as a catalyst to transform the Pacific Northwest.
+WSDOT is studying how high-speed ground rail might serve as a catalyst to transform the Pacific Northwest.
 A stronger, better connected economic megaregion — stretching from greater Vancouver, British Columbia to metro Seattle, Washington to Portland, Oregon — has the potential to thrive in the global marketplace.
 A key component of that vision is a fast, frequent, reliable and environmentally responsible transportation system that unites this Cascadia megaregion, and positions it for global competitiveness and future prosperity.

 This report to the Legislature provides an overview on activities that have occurred between July 1, 2022 and June 30, 2023.
 It is not a planning report subject to public comment.

 View the 2023 UHSGT status report (PDF 775KB) submitted to the Washington State Legislature in June 2023.